perun-network/neuron/README.md

 If you don't want to bother building from source, you can download a binary from [releases](https://github.com/nervosnetwork/neuron/releases).
 We offer pre-built binaries for Windows, Linux and macOS.

+## Use Perun Channels

+To use the Perun Channels you need to clone the perun-wallet-wrapper and link it to the src file of this project.
+Additionally uncomments all necessary functions and imports in the neuon-ui/src/components/Perun/index.tsx file.

 ## License

 Neuron is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).